 Your cash flow is the difference between the available cash at the beginning of an accounting period compared with at the end of the period.
 Cash comes in from sales, loan proceeds, investments, and the sale of assets, and goes out to pay for operating and direct expenses, principal debt service, and the purchase of assets.

-Managing a small business involves a lot of paperwork.
+Managing a small business, especially your business finances, involves a lot of paperwork.
 You’ll need accounting documents to file your business taxes, apply for business financing, and for internal tracking of your revenue, expenses, and profitability.
 These are the four main accounting documents that every small business owner should regularly maintain:

 Maintaining a “balanced” balance sheet—one in which total assets (everything your business owns) equals liabilities plus equity—is the foundational tenet of basic bookkeeping.